esab2/esab2.github.io/_posts/2024-04-24-Model Training.md

-# Model Training for CIFAR-10
+# Model Training Using CIFAR-10

 In question 4 of the assignment i had a chance to learn about many concepts from researching the problem and watching the provided lecture about t-SNE, i gained insight about how these plots could be utilised to view the results of a trained model aganist large